newrelic/newrelic-agent-control/test/e2e/Readme.md

   end
 end
 ```

+The Vagrant VM can be launched using `vagrant up` from the same folder where the `Vagrantfile` was placed.
+Check out [Vagrant's getting started](https://developer.hashicorp.com/vagrant/tutorials/getting-started) for details.

 Get the ssh-config to connect to the VM and store it a location of your choice (`/path/to/vagrant-ssh-config`):